NJUPT-ISL/Pump2/readme.md

 ### Get Started
 Make sure you have docker running on your host before doing the following.

-- Set the Config YAML
+- Set the Builder Config YAML

 You could create a YAML file called `pump2.yaml` in `$HOME`.
 You can generate this file by executing the following command: